The Mission

 Buyer Made Changes

-When your buyer makes a change to the Cost, Quantity, or Due Date/Ship Date within their ERP system you will receive a notification and the order will appear in your Updates tab.
+When your buyer makes a change to the Cost, Quantity, or Date within their ERP system you will receive a notification and the order will appear in your Updates tab.
 This can cause confusion because the change is made immediately to the PO.
-Coming Soon: To add to the clarity, the last message will read: "Change made by Buyer Name.
+To add to the clarity, the last message will read: "Change made by Buyer Name.
 Changed due date, qty, or price please review the PO and confirm current values are good.
 If not, please propose changes to the buyer."
-Keep reading to see exactly how to respond.

 When buyers make these changes to the PO, they are looking for a Supplier Confirmation.
-Essentially the supplier just needs to confirm these changes or propose new values using the using the Update (soon to be Accept/Propose Changes) action.
+Essentially the supplier just needs to select Confirm or propose new values using the using the Accept/Propose Changes action.

 To learn more about upcoming Supplier Confirm action click here.